Table of Contents

-I talk in more detail on these treats below, but here are two products which I always recommend to pet parents:
+I talk in more detail about these treats below, but here are two products that I always recommend to pet parents:

 - Virbac C.E.T.
 Enzymatic Oral Hygiene Chews